jnancel/puppet/README.md

-# puppet
+# Puppet
-Some puppet classes
+Some puppet modules I wrote

+## myhaproxy
+HAProxy classes based on puppetlabs/proxy to be able to handle haproxy through hiera files